microsoft/edge-diagnostics-launch/README.md

 # edge-diagnostics-launch
-Launcher for Microsoft Edge Diagnostics Adaptor to make it simpler to start an instance of the Edge with diagnostics enabled.
+Launcher for Microsoft Edge Diagnostics Adapter to make it simpler to start an instance of the Edge with diagnostics enabled.

 ## Installation
 `npm install edge-diagnostics-launch`